A site for wanderers of all ages; for writers of all genres; and for the simply curious.

-And, of course, there are links to my first travel book.
+And, of course, there are links to my first travel book, OVER THE HILL AND FAR AWAY.
 (You mean there's more than one? ...
 Scroll down, you'll find where one book lurks, another is sure to follow.
 Though just an ebook this time.)
 Yes, I'd love you to buy it - if you are in a hurry you can click here for a print book in the UK and here for a UK ebook.
 You're in the US?
 Click here.
 You'd rather use Smashwords?
 You'll find it here.
 But I hope you'll hang around and say hello first.

 And please - let me know what you think - especially if there is anything else you'd hoped to find here.
 It might be my site, but that doesn't mean I'm its expert!
 You can send me a message via the 'contact me' page.